Picture of a diverse group of students smiling at the camera, including the words "NSSE Amplifies our students' voices"

 National Survey of Student Engagement

-Thank you to all of the students who participated in the WMU NSSE administration this past spring!
-We're truly grateful to everyone who took the time to provide us with your thoughtful feedback, and for sharing with us about your experiences while attending classes and participating in the WMU community.
+Thank you to all of the students who participated in the NSSE for Western!
+We're truly grateful to everyone who took the time to provide us with your thoughtful feedback, and for sharing with us about your educational experiences both in and outside of the classroom as you participate in the WMU community.
 By sharing your voice, you are helping to make positive change at Western for all students now and in the years to come.
-We have received the results of our spring survey administration over the summer, and we're anxious to dig into them to learn where we can do things better.

 What is the NSSE?